Map SAP Data to Salesforce

 { "username": "string", "email": "email", "age": "integer", "height": "number", "isActive": "boolean", "middleName": "null", "birthDate": "date(YYYY-MM-DD)", "lastLogin": "datetime(YYYY-MM-DDThh:mm:ssZ)", "userId": "uuid", "tags": "array<string>", "scores": "array<integer>", "ratings": "array<number>", "permissions": "array<boolean>", "vacationDates": "array<date(YYYY-MM-DD)>", "profile": { "bio": "string", "languages": "array<string>" }, "loginHistory": "array<object>" }

-Understanding Data Types for AI Integration
+Understanding Data Types for SAP-Salesforce Integration

 Why Data Types Matter